 Read more about other collaboration management tools here.

-No, I don’t mean that in a wrong way.
+No, I don’t mean that in the wrong way.
 What I mean by this is that customers expect to receive excellent personalised services.
 It’s the reason many clients leave growing or rapidly expanding firms for smaller service providers.

 As a result, when they receive the same results from their service providers, they are more likely to bail.
 Now, we’re all for rapid expansion and growth.
 But in the process of growing, do the smart thing by staying in touch with your current clients – it’s easy to get carried away by all the new business you’re getting.